King Street–Old Town station

 The station is located at King Street and Commonwealth Avenue.
 Entrances to the station are located on King Street and on the Diagonal Road side of the station.
-The station is above ground, and access to the single island platform is provided by one pair of escalators, two staircases, and three elevators.
+The station has an elevated island platform over King Street west of Diagonal Road.
+Two fare control areas on either side of King Street provide escalator and elevator access to the platform.